The Art Farm collaborated with Rural Studio to construct the first wave of live-work artist cottages, opened in January 2016.

 The first cottage was donated to Serenbe Institute to house visiting artists through the AIR (artist in residence) Program.
 Learn more about the AIR Serenbe Program.

 We are thrilled by all the interest in the Rural Studio designed artist cottages and inquires to tour them.
 During the majority of the year we have artist in residence living in the cottages and are unable to open them to the public.
-We were honored to be included on on the 2016 Modern Architecture Tour.
-Find out when they will be open in 2017, sign up for News + Updates HERE.
+We were honored to be included on the 2016 Modern Architecture Tour.